 The Listener Fatigue Factor

 The human ear is most sensitive in the frequency range between roughly 2,000 and 5,000 Hz — the range where speech is most intelligible and where most everyday acoustic attention lives.
 White noise distributes significant energy in this zone of peak sensitivity.
 Over a full night of listening, that means the auditory system is working harder to process the sound, even if the processing happens below conscious awareness.
-Some listeners describe this as waking up feeling slightly "thin" or less rested than expected, despite the white noise having clearly helped them fall asleep.
+This is what audio engineers and researchers refer to as listener fatigue: the accumulated cost of sustained processing in frequency ranges where the ear is most active.
+Some listeners describe waking up feeling slightly thin or less rested than expected, despite the white noise having clearly helped them fall asleep.

 Brown noise's energy drops sharply before reaching the most sensitivity-intensive frequency ranges.
 Its low-frequency dominance sits comfortably below where the auditory system is most effortfully active.
-Many experienced users describe this as the difference between a sound that "stays in the background" and one that occasionally demands attention.
+According to research from the Acoustical Society of America, the perception of fatigue is closely tied to spectral content in the mid-to-high frequency range — exactly where white noise is strongest and brown noise is quietest.
+Many experienced users describe this as the difference between a sound that stays in the background and one that occasionally demands attention.
 If you've ever woken at 3am to find white noise suddenly noticeable — when it wasn't when you fell asleep — that's listener fatigue at work.
 Brown noise's profile tends to recede into the environment more naturally over the course of a full night.

 How the 2026 Research Changes the Equation